 If, however, the complaint is against the Head, parents should make their complaint directly to the Proprietor, Mr Nick Paterson.

 Whichever channel is used, a written record of all concerns and complaints, and the date on which they were received will be kept and reviewed regularly by the Headmaster.
-Should the matter not be resolved within a week or in the event that the person approached and the parent fail to reach a satisfactory resolution then parents will be advised to proceed with their complaint in accordance with Stage 2.
+Should the matter not be resolved within seven days or in the event that the person approached and the parent fail to reach a satisfactory resolution then parents will be advised to proceed with their complaint in accordance with Stage 2.

 If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Headmaster who will decide, after considering the complaint, the appropriate action to take.
-In most cases the Headmaster will meet or speak to the parents concerned, normally within five days of receiving the complaint, to discuss the matter.
+In most cases the Headmaster will meet or speak to the parents concerned within seven days of receiving the complaint, to discuss the matter.
 If possible, a resolution will be reached at this stage.
 It may be necessary for the Headmaster to carry out further investigations.
 The Headmaster will keep written records of all meetings and interviews held in relation to this complaint.

 Once the Headmaster is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and the parents informed of this decision in writing.
 The Headmaster will also give reasons for his decision.